-Yesterday marked the 18th anniversary of Bob Probert’s retirement from the NHL.
-Tragically, on July 5 of this wretched year, it is now a decade since the giant of a man suddenly passed.
+Yesterday marked the 19th anniversary of Bob Probert’s retirement from the NHL.
+Tragically, on July 5 of this wretched year, it is now 11 years since the giant of a man suddenly passed.
 As such, this is my tribute to a near mythical being gone far too soon.

 Meeting my Hero